 - While you are looking forward to hearing about your child's day, he/she may not be able to share with you immediately.
 Some children need time to assimilate an experience before they talk about it, and others think of school as "their own" and put up a wall of privacy.
 Be patient.
 You can always talk to your child's teacher for the inside scoop.

 Roxy Leeson was a preschool director for over twenty years.
-She is a Freedman Center Presenter and Early Childhood Consultant, and the mother of two grown daughters.
+She is an Early Childhood Consultant and mother of two grown daughters.